 Accounting graduates may find careers as accounting technicians, accounting clerks, bankers, business analysts, bookkeepers, audit administrators, accounts payable or accounts receivable administrators, office managers, billing supervisors, business managers, credit and collections officers, inventory control officers, payroll accountants, and data entry professionals.

 Human resources management graduates are able to apply their skills in a variety of career opportunities such as HR generalists, recruiter, HR coordinator, trainer, consultant, HR manager, or compensation/benefits specialist.

 Management graduates have a broad understanding of various business concepts and applications, and as such, may find careers as general managers, operations managers, sales managers, account managers, branch managers, or business managers in retail, financial services, insurance, human resources, not-for-profit, sales, or marketing industries.

 - Entrepreneurship graduates may want to start their own business or help build new businesses, but their training can be applied to any industry.
 With their entrepreneurial skill and strong, general business foundation, they can focus on the bigger picture.
 Graduates may also find work as marketing coordinators, project managers, business administrators, product managers, or sales account managers.

 - Business operations management graduates will possess a highly transportable set of skills applicable to a variety of service and manufacturing industries, in both business improvement and supply chain roles.
 Project management, business analysis, purchasing, improvement specialist, quality control, and consulting roles would be examples of potential career paths.

-Finance graduates may find careers as customer service representatives in banks, personal financial services specialists, Qualified Associate Financial Planners Level 1, or insurance sales representatives.
+Finance graduates may find careers as customer service representatives in banks, personal financial services specialists, insurance sales representatives, or seek a designation as a Qualified Associate Financial Planner.

 For more information on related careers, see: